-A class action lawsuit (also known as a class action, class suit, or representative action) is a type of lawsuit where one person or a small group of people sues on behalf of a larger group of people who have all suffered the same injury or wrongdoing.
+Class action lawsuits (also known as a class action, class suit, or representative action) are a type of lawsuit where one person or a small group of people sues on behalf of a larger group of people who have all suffered the same injury or wrongdoing.
 The group brings a similar complaint against a defendant and is collectively represented by one member.
 This person is known as the class representative.
 The injuries or problems cited in the suit can be physical or financial and can range from concussions to deception or money lost due to defects or false advertisements.
 They can also include predatory lending schemes.
 A good example of a class action lawsuit is a defective drug that causes harmful side effects.
 Thousands of people may have suffered, and thus are entitled to the benefits of a lawsuit.
 When a decision is made, it applies to all other participating plaintiffs.

 What Is A Class Action Lawsuit?